super-shin/demo-repo/README.md

 #CODE

-This is a sample description.
+This is another sample description.